airtatsumaki/Game-Profile-Manager/README.md

 ![Folder structure](userguide_img/folders.png)

-## Startup
+## Start up

-On startup Game Profile Manager will provide a prompt to say you do not have any profiles or games added.
+On start up Game Profile Manager will provide a prompt to say you do not have any profiles or games added.
 Once you start added profiles and games these will be saved into the 'resources/' folder along with save game files once you start playing.

 ## Navigation